 - Mahogany/ Nato neck.

-With a ¾ body size, slim neck profile, cutaway, 22.835 inches scale length, this hybrid guitar is suitable for small female hands and great for traveling.
+With a ¾ body size, slim neck profile, cutaway, and 22.835 inches scale length, this hybrid guitar is suitable for small female hands and great for traveling.
 Additionally, the nato neck is connected with the body at the fourteenth fret, which is excellent for little hands.

 The control panel with a digital tuner, tone control knob, and master volume is quite beneficial to beginner players.
-It delivers a decent quality sound that remains bright and natural when you plug in the amplifier.
+It delivers quality sound that remains bright and natural when you plug in the amplifier.

 The spruce is a lightweight wood that offers good resonance without compromising the clarity of the guitar.
 Besides its comfortable playability, Yamaha APXT2 is easy to store and carry around while moving about or between gigs.
 You can choose the option that comes with strings, a gig bag, multiple picks, and a tuner.